silshack/inls161fall2016/_posts/2016-11-28-reveal-basics.md

 If you install Audacity on your personal laptops, you can use it to record and edit your audio directly.
 You can download audacity and read more documentation on the audacity homepage.{% marginnote 'audacity-home' 'Welcome to Audacity. http://www.audacityteam.org' %}

-We will work together on editing audio in class tomorrow.
+We will work together on editing audio in class next time.